- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 I believe it was the later, and in that case, the game succeeds wonderfully.
 However, the type of decision, I think, could still have been improved.
 Even though both endings are messy (emotionally), the realism of this game (in relation to characters) seems disjointed when connected with such a clean-cut decision: the many or the few.

-Yes, yes, this decision does emphasize the reality that not every story has a happy ending and many decisions in life will require some sacrifice and give some gain.
+Yes, yes, this decision does emphasize the reality that not every story has a happy ending and many decisions in life will require some sacrifice.
 But is this the moral the writers were going for?
 From the rest of the game, I’d say no.

 If you sacrifice Chloe and save the town, you have essentially sacrificed all of the memories and experiences you had with every single person in this timeline.
 Even after screwing with time again and again and learning that it often doesn’t work out the way you would like (there are always good and bad consequences), you’re willing to do it one more time.
 Yes, you save the town and the many people that you’ve connected with.
 But you’ve lost that version of yourself and of them that you painstakingly lived through and helped create and tried so hard to save.
 You essentially sacrifice everything you’ve done in this game.